cs50nestm/web/temperature/README.md

 ```

 Finally make sure your output uses exactly one decimal point for ease of reading.
 You may have to look up on W3Schools how to do this.

+## Hint
+*You can access the contents of the text box containing the temperature the user inputs by using `input.value`.
+Also note that getting input from an HTML input text box always comes into JavaScript as a string.
+Even if it looks like a number.
+Look up `pareseInt` and `parseFloat` to learn more about how to convert to an int and a float!*

 ## Additional Resources